 A converse of the last proposition exists.
-The proof follows directly from Lemma 21.32, p.
-284.
+The proof follows directly from Lemma 21.32.

-Proposition 23.6 If α and β are conjugate over F, there exists an isomorphism $\sigma : F(\alpha) \to F(\beta)$ such that σ is the identity when restricted to F.
+Proposition 23.6 If α and β are conjugate over F, there exists an isomorphism $\sigma : F(\alpha) \rightarrow F(\beta)$ such that σ is the identity when restricted to F.